 A word of welcome…

 On this page, you will find a brief overview of our programs.
-Faculty contact information can be accessed on the Faculty and Staff link at left side of the screen.
-Whether you are an undergraduate, graduate, or prospective student, I hope you’ll take the time to look through some of the information contained on this site to get a feel for what we’re all about.
+Faculty contact information can be accessed using the Faculty and Staff link at left side of the screen.
+Whether you are an undergraduate, graduate, or prospective student, we hope you will take the time to look through some of the information contained on this site to get a feel for what we are all about.
 Then stop by the department, e-mail us, or give us a call.
-We’ll be happy to visit with you.
+We will be happy to visit with you.

-With our move to the new Micron Business and Economics Building in 2012, finance students now have access to a wealth of technological tools and databases that provide hands-on experience in a variety of financial management applications.
+The Micron Business and Economics Building gives finance students access to a wealth of technological tools and databases that provide hands-on experience in a variety of financial management applications.

 The financial trading room houses nine individually licensed Bloomberg terminals, allowing students to use the same data, research, analytics and news that industry professionals employ.
 Students can demonstrate proficiency with the tools by completing the Bloomberg certification process.